 According to experts, sleeping on your left side can aid digestion27.
 If you’re not yet a side sleeper, we recommend getting a quality mattress for side sleeping that can help you rest in this position more comfortably.

 Try to wind down at night and enjoy your evenings.
 Relax with a warm bath, a cup of hot herbal tea for sleep, or a chat with a friend or loved one.
 Instead of getting immersed in television, social media, or work emails – all of which emit blue light28 and decrease melatonin production – consider curling up with a good book to help your body and mind relax before bed.

 By going to bed in a calm and relaxed mood, you’re more likely to be able to fall asleep faster and get a quality night of rest.

 Herbs29 like triphala, licorice root, slippery elm, ginger, and turmeric can soothe digestive issues, helping you get the sleep you need.
 Look for brands with all-natural ingredients that give your body the nutrients it needs to heal itself.
 Chemical-laden solutions may cover up symptoms and can make the situation worse in the long run.

 Follow a Bedtime Routine

 A natural and effective way to fall asleep is to follow a bedtime routine each night.
 By doing the same set of activities in the same order each night, you train your brain to feel sleepy.
-A nightly routine could be as simple as washing your face, brushing your teeth, and performing other grooming activities, or you might want to do something relaxing like take a bath or meditate.
+A nightly routine could be as simple as washing your face, brushing your teeth, and performing other grooming activities, or you might want to do something relaxing like taking a bath or meditating.